 Remuneration and other terms of employment for executive directors and senior executives are formalised in service/employment contracts.
 Each of these agreements provide for participation, when eligible, in the Arc Exploration Limited Employee & Contractors Option Plan ("ECOP").
-The initial term of contract is for 2 years with an option to extend.
+There are currently no formalised service/employment contracts.